dimdenGD/ultimate-express/README.md

 3. Do not set `body methods` to read body of requests with GET method or other methods that don't need a body.
 Reading body makes server about 10k req/sec slower.

-4. By default, µExpress creates 1 worker thread for reading files (or 0 if your CPU has only 1 core).
-You can change this number by setting `fsThreads` to a different number in `express()`, or set to 0 to disable thread pool for file reading (`express({ fsThreads: 0 })`).
-Threads are shared between all express() instances, with largest fsThreads number being used.
+4. By default, µExpress creates 1 (or 0 if your CPU has only 1 core) child thread to improve performance of reading files and computing hashes for etag.
+You can change this number by setting `threads` to a different number in `express()`, or set to 0 to disable thread pool (`express({ threads: 0 })`).
+Threads are shared between all express() instances, with largest `threads` number being used.
 Using more threads will not necessarily improve performance.
 Sometimes not using threads at all is faster, please [test](https://github.com/wg/wrk/) both options.

 ## Compatibility